 Quiet Title Action in Florida

 The highest bidder at the auction will own the property free and clear of other liens if the bid is high enough to cover the outstanding tax obligation.
 If the bid amount is insufficient, then the certificate holder obtains title to the property.

 The title insurance companies require the winning bidder to quiet the title because a court order hasn’t cleared any other liens that may have been filed against the property.
 A quiet title action is not typically required after a foreclosure sale because foreclosures in Florida need to follow a judicial process.
 A judge executes a final judgment ordering or declaring that any inferior liens no longer have any rights to the property.

 A quiet title after a tax deed sale is also required to ensure that the proper notice requirements were made to the owner of the property that originally failed to pay the taxes.
 Again, in a foreclosure the property owner is served with paperwork and has the right to defend the case in court.
 The key reason a title company requires a quiet title action to be filed after a tax deed sale but does not require a quiet title after a foreclosure auction is because of the different processes each have.

 If you are interested in obtaining any information about quiet titles or are seeking to file a quiet title action, contact Powell, Jackman, Stevens & Ricciardi, P.A. today.
-Our knowledgeable real estate attorneys have over 70 years of collective legal experience and the resources to effectively represent clients in a variety of legal matters.
+Our knowledgeable real estate legal specialists have over 70 years of collective legal experience and the resources to effectively represent clients in a variety of legal matters.